Our Big Brother - Jupiter

 Jupiter might be the fifth planet in the solar system.
 But it holds a strong position when it comes to size and speed.
 The ancient Babylonians were the first to notice Jupiter in the 7th century B.C.
 Later Romans have given the name Jupiter after their God for sky and thunder.
 Here is a fact file that tells you everything about the giant planet.

-THE BIGGEST: Jupiter is the biggest planet in the solar system.
+Jupiter is the biggest planet in the solar system.

 - It is so big that even if all the planets are brought together, they can't equal the mass of Jupiter.